 Helping You Determine What is Best for Your Custom Plastic Component

-Thermoforming is best for creating large parts and consolidating multiple parts into a single part.
-It is aesthetically pleasing unpainted.
+Due to the large upfront costs but low cost per part with high volume, injection molding is most efficient and cost-effective for parts that are smaller and have a higher annual volume, more than 3000 annually.
 Injection molding is better for creating small parts with minimal consolidation.
-It is also great for variation, creating parts with variable thickness in a single part.
+It’s also great for variation, creating parts with variable thickness in a single part.

-By utilizing our services during your early development stages, we can better aid you in the middle and later stages, ultimately saving you time and money on your next project.
-When you are ready to get started with your custom pressure-formed product, contact Advanced Plastiform.
+Since no two projects are the same, in order to get the best custom work for your custom plastics project, talk to the production and engineering team at Advanced Plastiform, Inc. By utilizing our services during your early development stages, we can better aid you in the middle and later stages, ultimately saving you time and money on your next project.
+When you are ready to get started with your custom pressure-formed or injection molded product, contact Advanced Plastiform.
 Inc. API offers high quality, custom manufactured components to companies in North Carolina, South Carolina, Georgia, Maryland, and Pennsylvania.